-2. Mindsets and Learning
+2. Mindsets and learning

-Mindsets were previously suggested (Filmore 2008) as being shown by people who either in full or part:-
+- Mindsets were previously suggested (Filmore 2008) as being shown by people who:-

-- did not understanding the problem,
+- . did not fully understanding the problem,

-- did not define the problem,
+- did not fully define the problem,

-- overlaid assumptions,
+- · overlaid assumptions,

-- were not aware of resources available,
+- · were not aware of resources available,

 - used only specific thinking preferences (which includes not being able to brainstorm effectively due to misunderstanding),

-- were not aware of psychological barriers etc.
+- · were not aware of psychological barriers etc.